Assemble products for display in a retail environment

 Guidance for achieving higher grades

-• 💡Use specific examples from your own experience or case studies to illustrate your answers.
-For instance, when describing how you handled a difficult customer, mention the steps you took and the outcome.
-This shows practical understanding.
+• 💡Use specific examples from your work experience or case studies to illustrate your answers.
+For instance, when discussing customer service, describe a time you dealt with a difficult customer and how you resolved the issue, linking it to the company's procedures.

 Common Mistakes